GeyserMC/Geyser/docs/plugins.md

 ### Receiving Plugin Messages

-To receive plugin messages you need to first register to recieve the message then listen for the `PluginMessageEvent`.
+To receive plugin messages you need to first register to receive the message then listen for the `PluginMessageEvent`.

 !!! example
     ```java
     GeyserConnector.getInstance().registerPluginChannel("myplugin:channelname");

-    ...
+    '''

     @Event
     void public onPluginMessageEvent(EventContext context, PluginMessageEvent event) {